Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: HG-Fotografie, Pixabay

-A mixed-breed dog, this pup is a cross between the Chihuahua and the Cavalier King Charles Spaniel.
-They are friendly and quite affectionate, often inheriting a mixture of the best traits from both of the dogs.
-Typically, the Chilier has a coat similar to that of the Cavalier Spaniel, while their overall body shape and stature is closer to that of the Chihuahua.
+A mixed breed, this pup is a cross between the Chihuahua and the Cavalier King Charles Spaniel.
+They are friendly and quite affectionate, often inheriting a mixture of the best traits from both dogs.
+Typically, the Chilier has a coat similar to that of the Cavalier Spaniel, while their overall body shape and stature are closer to that of the Chihuahua.
 They can also be called the Cavachi.

 Chinese Crested